-Note Roll Back option only available if you updated your driver from old to new one.
+Note Roll Back option only available if you updated your driver from old to the new one.

 Run System maintenance

-System maintenance is a modification of a system to correct faults, to improve performance, or to adapt the system to a changed environment or changed requirements.
-I would also suggest you run the System maintenance troubleshooter and check hope this will help.
+System maintenance is a modification of a system to correct faults, to improve performance, or to adapt the system to a changing environment or changed requirements.
+I would also suggest you run the System Maintenance troubleshooter and check hope this will help.
 To Run System Maintenance Follow the steps: